Parsing The Fog Of War That Is COVID-19 Misinformation Online | AdExchanger

 Cracks in the system

-“The technology isn’t yet at the stage where you can automatically deal with misinformation like you’d deal with spam or brand safety using domain block lists and keyword blocking,” said Levi, whose previous day job was as a senior data scientist at eBay.
+“The technology isn’t yet at the stage where you can automatically deal with misinformation like you’d deal with spam or brand safety using domain block lists and keyword blocking,” said Levi.

 It’s not always clear whether content contains misinformation, even to a human reader, so it’s necessary to analyze stories using semantic text models and psycholinguistics – the study of how people process language – in order to identify manipulative speech and false narratives.